mcneel/developer.rhino3d.com/_guide_topics/compute/deploy-to-iis.md

     <img src="{{ site.baseurl }}/images/iis_idletimout.png">{: .img-center  width="60%"}

 Once you have modified web.config file, **save** it and close the file.
 You can then go back to the IIS Manager and **Start** the web server by clicking on the web server node in the **Connections** panel on the left and clicking **Start** in the **Actions** pane on the right.

+## Updating The Deployment
+If you have already setup Rhino.Compute and/or IIS on this machine, you may need to periodically update Rhino and/or the Rhino.Compute build files to the latest version.
+Follow the steps below to update these applications.

+### Update Rhino

+1. Click on the Windows Start menu and type in "Powershell".
+In the menu that appears, right-click on the **Windows Powershell app** and choose **Run As Administrator**.

+1. **Copy and paste** the command below into the Powershell prompt and hit **Enter**.
+This command will download the latest version of Rhino for Windows.
+Note: you will be prompted to enter your **Email Address** so please have that information available.

+    ```powershell
+iwr -useb https://raw.githubusercontent.com/mcneel/compute.rhino3d/master/script/production/module_update_rhino.ps1 -outfile update_rhino.ps1; .\update_rhino.ps1
+    ```

+### Update Compute

+1. Click on the Windows Start menu and type in "Powershell".
+In the menu that appears, right-click on the **Windows Powershell app** and choose **Run As Administrator**.

+1. **Copy and paste** the command below into the Powershell prompt and hit **Enter**.
+This command will download the latest version of Rhino.Compute.

+    ```powershell
+iwr -useb https://raw.githubusercontent.com/mcneel/compute.rhino3d/master/script/production/module_update_compute.ps1 -outfile update_compute.ps1; .\update_compute.ps1
+    ```

  ---